gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 tools to make this happen but they tend to involve extensive configuration and heavy post-processing.

-But with Typography.js and Glamor you get optimized CSS for free with no tedious, error-prone bookkeeping.
+But with Typography.js and Glamor you get optimized CSS with no tedious, error-prone bookkeeping.
 Typography.js (by definition) generates only global styles so its styles are included on every page.
-Glamor includes some [very clever server-rendering optimizations](https://github.com/threepointone/glamor/blob/master/docs/server.md) which I've implemented in the [Gatsby Glamor plugin](/docs/packages/gatsby-plugin-glamor/) where it automatically
+Glamor includes some [clever server-rendering optimizations](https://github.com/threepointone/glamor/blob/master/docs/server.md) which I've implemented in the [Gatsby Glamor plugin](/docs/packages/gatsby-plugin-glamor/) where it automatically